tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 handshake messages or fragments which have not been processed or buffered.
 Otherwise, deadlock can ensue.
-As an example, implementations MUST NOT send ACKs for handshake messages which they discard as out-of-order.
+As an example, implementations MUST NOT send ACKs for handshake messages which they discard because they are not the next expected message.

 During the handshake, ACKs only cover the current outstanding flight (this is possible because DTLS is generally a lockstep protocol).
 Thus, an ACK